abhishekabhishek/abhishekabhishek.github.io/_posts/2018-09-26-Project-Update.md

 ### Objectives for the past 2 weeks<a id='objectives_for_the_past_2_weeks'></a>

-> 1. **Detemine the background research conducted in the field of exploring graph properties on Quantum Computers**
+> 1. **Determine the background research conducted in the field of exploring graph properties on Quantum Computers**

 A survey of the current literature on quantum algorithms for graph properties was conducted and the initial implementation of the algorithms is in progess to be tested on the Q backends.
 The following are some of the algorithms which have been researched :